MarcoPWx/AI-OS-CE/README.md

 ## Scope of this repository (Community Edition)

-This repository contains the Community Edition (CE) of the AI-OS Storybook toolkit.
+This repository contains the Community Edition (CE) of the toolkit.
 It is designed to be fully local and manual-first.

-- Local Storybook UI with MSW-controlled latency and error simulation
+- Module/CLI only; no UI module is included here
+- Optional MSW local HTTP simulation; echoes X-Correlation-Id for flow tracing
-- Python Agent Boot CLI for managing docs/epics optionally wired to GitHub issues when you choose
+- Python Agent Boot CLI for managing docs/epics when you explicitly run it
-- No background daemons, no cloud services, no automated actions without explicit commands
+- No background daemons, no cloud services, no automated actions
 - Keep development simple, private, and reproducible on your machine

 ## Start Now (2 minutes)